-Art-making is a process of inquiry and discovery.
-I experiment and play with compelling physical materials and formal elements as a way of exploring and experiencing the world.
-My creative process is a dance of manifestation as works develop, evolve, and decay in time and space.
+Art-making is a process of inquiry and discovery; a way to be more alive.
+My creative process is an exercise in manifestation as work begins, evolves, and decays in time and space.
 There may be false starts, unexpected turns, and surprise destinations, but the making is a continual journey through material, method, and form.
-It is both a grounding and dynamic pursuit.
+It is both a dynamic and grounding pursuit.

 Claire Lewis Evans is an artist and writer from Atlanta, Georgia, currently residing in Tuscaloosa, Alabama.
 She works with a variety of media and materials, but sculpture and site-based work have become her primary creative focus in recent years.